Adastros/audiophile/README.md

 ## What I learned

-This project is the culmination of more than 6 months of study and work performed in my free time.
-Of the many things I learned, the following are the major takeaways from working on this project.
+The following are the major takeaways from working on this project:

 ### Website Deployment and System Design
 - How to architect, design, and deploy a website to the internet using a custom domain